apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 ### PlaywrightCrawler

-- The `PlaywrightPreNavigationContext` was renamed to `PlaywrightPreNavigationCrawlingContext`.
+- The `PlaywrightPreNavigationContext` was renamed to `PlaywrightPreNavCrawlingContext`.

 ## Upgrading to v0.4